Editor’s Note: This post has been updated since it was first published in 2017.

 So we decided to dig deeper into the published scientific literature to evaluate the evidence.

 Despite lots of research – and lots of buzz – the existing scientific data doesn’t support the vast majority of claims that common MTHFR variants impact human health.
+That being said, there are many other genetic variants that can actually impact health.
+Check out our DNA Health + Ancestry test to learn more about how your DNA can affect your chances of developing certain health conditions.

 Here’s what we know about MTHFR.